 \subsection{Self-touch Detection}

-Prior work on self-touch detection schemes has explored diverse sensing modalities for detecting face-touching events~\cite{DAurizio2020Preventing,ActSonic}.
-COVID-away~\cite{covid-away} employs a multi-sensor wearable that extracts over 100 features from motion and pressure signals, but it only distinguishes touching versus non-touching, without fine-grained recognition.
-SavingFace~\cite{rojas2021scalable} leverages acoustic sensing through wired earbuds but is limited to coarse detection.
-FaceSense~\cite{face_sense} combines thermal imaging with physiological signals (impedance, EMG), yet primarily addresses binary classification and requires bulky hardware.
+Prior work on self-touch detection has explored diverse sensing modalities for detecting face-touching~\cite{DAurizio2020Preventing,ActSonic}.
+COVID-away~\cite{covid-away} employs a multi-sensor wearable extracting over 100 features from motion and pressure signals, but only distinguishes touching from non-touching.
+SavingFace~\cite{rojas2021scalable} leverages acoustic sensing via wired earbuds but is limited to coarse detection.
+FaceSense~\cite{face_sense} combines thermal imaging with physiological signals (impedance, EMG), yet mainly addresses binary classification and requires bulky hardware.
 D-Touch~\cite{D_touch} achieves finer granularity with a neck-mounted infrared camera, recognizing up to 17 facial activities, but at the cost of high power consumption and privacy concerns.

-These approaches highlight the trade-offs of existing modalities.
-That is, while some achieve fine-grained classification, they often rely on intrusive, power-hungry, or privacy-sensitive sensors; others remain restricted to binary detection.
+These approaches highlight trade-offs of existing modalities: while some achieve fine-grained classification, they rely on intrusive, power-hungry, or privacy-sensitive sensors; others remain limited to binary detection.